lsst-tstn/tstn-010/index.rst

     A visual overview of the workflow process, starting from an original idea first demonstrated in a Jupyter notebook.

 The two-tiered development strategy is being adopted to facilitate maximum flexibility to implement changes on short timescales.
-The staging (or development) area gives users full range to simultaneously operate across multiple versions/branches with unhindered flexibility.
+The staging and development areas gives users full range to simultaneously operate across multiple versions/branches with unhindered flexibility.
 This is especially important for commissioning activities where rapid code changes are required and temporary implementation is required which will break other people's code in the same area.

 The production area is to provide a single code base where all code in that area (on the master/develop branches) is fully functional at all times.
-This will be most important during operations when the codebase will be less dynamic but will also be useful for different commissioning teams that will circle through and want an established and bug-free repository to start from without having to diagnose what changes the previous group has made to facilitate their goals.
+This will be most important during operations when the codebase will be less dynamic but will also be useful for different commissioning teams that will circle through and want an established and stable repository to start from without having to diagnose what changes the previous group has made to facilitate their goals.
 This area of the codebase will also require larger amounts of testing in order to ensure that changes made in one area do not result in breaking code in another.